Constitutional Acupuncture in Eight Constitution Medicine: How Treatment Actually Works

 Patients unfamiliar with Eight Constitution Medicine constitutional acupuncture are often surprised by two things: how brief the needle contact is, and how strong the physiological response can be.

-The acupoints used are drawn from the classical system of five transport points (오수혈) on the extremities — the same points used in Saam acupuncture, though applied with a fundamentally different protocol.
+The acupoints used are drawn from the classical system of five transport points (오수혈) on the extremities — the same points used in conventional acupuncture, though applied with a fundamentally different protocol.
 The constitutional prescription specifies which points to stimulate, in which sequence, and with how many stimulations — and that prescription is determined entirely by the patient’s constitutional type, not by their current symptom pattern.

 Constitutional Acupuncture as Diagnostic Confirmation

 When a practitioner identifies a likely constitutional type through pulse diagnosis and applies the corresponding constitutional acupuncture protocol, the patient’s response — positive, negative, or neutral — provides evidence about whether the constitutional identification is correct.
-A strongly positive response (improvement in presenting complaint, characteristic drowsiness, a sense of systemic relief) supports the constitutional hypothesis.
+A clearly positive response (improvement in presenting complaint, characteristic drowsiness, a sense of systemic relief) supports the constitutional hypothesis.
 A negative or null response prompts the practitioner to reconsider the diagnosis.

 What Constitutional Acupuncture Does Well — and Where Its Limits Are